 You can also get yogurt without HFCS (High Fructose Corn Syrup) more easily in the plain or vanilla flavors than in a fruit flavor.
 And using this homemade rhubarb sauce means YOU’RE in control of the sugar content.

 But the best part about having this special layered breakfast?
 I get to sleep in another 20 minutes!!!

-Instead of getting up and fixing breakfast and eating it at home, I make jars of yogurt layered with the rhubarb compote and homemade granola.
-I can store them in the fridge and grab one on my way out the door to eat at work.
+Instead of getting up and fixing breakfast and eating it at home, I make jars of yogurt layered with the 1/4 to 1/2 cup of the rhubarb compote and some homemade granola.
+I can store them in the fridge and grab one on my way out the door to eat on the go.
 Perfect!

 What would you do with this lovely rhubarb compote?

 We don’t want you to lose any content you love, and it helps our business when you pin our recipes.
 Thanks for sharing!